Effect of geometry on the dewetting of granular chains by evaporation: Modeling Description

+In close-packed systems, a pore throat exists that is not readily present in loose or straight configurations.
+In such systems, evaporation proceeds first by loss of liquid volume in the pore throat, resulting to the formation of three liquid bridges of high curvatures, having a larger magnitude of the negative Laplace pressure and thus are able to support a longer film region or PSZ~\cite{Scheel08}.
+Initially these menisci ensure hydraulic connectivity but as dewetting occurs via evaporation, they eventually disconnect.
+This observation agrees with literature, where the decay of liquid bridges in close-packed systems is marked by the loss of liquid in the pore throat before the separation into isolated liquid bridges~\cite{Melnikov15, Sembrepon16}.

+We show in Fig. 5f a simple schematic on the effect of volume and packing angle.
+At a fixed liquid volume, larger $\alpha$ (while keeping the other two points of contact) separates the meniscus into two connected bridges.
+Furthermore, at fixed $\alpha$, the value of the bridge angle or half-filling angle, $\beta$, increases with volume until liquid film continuity is recovered.
+Thus, the minimum to maintain liquid continuity is $\beta = \alpha / 2$.
+This is the condition for coalescence~\cite{Scheel08} of capillary bridges for small $B_o$ numbers when the gradient of hydrostatic pressure is insufficient to modify the global shape of the meniscus interface.
+Greater quantities of liquid volumes increase the value of $\beta$.
+For close-packed systems of $\alpha \sim 60^{\circ}$, the minimum value of $\beta$ equates to half of the angle of an equilateral triangle~\cite{Scheel08}.
+Tomography data have indeed shown that liquid bridges in a dense, close-packed system achieve coalescence if $\beta = 30^{\circ}$~\cite{Scheel08, Scheel09, Melnikov15}.

+The condition for de-coalescence, $\beta^{break}$, on the other hand, can occur when $\beta^{(break)} < \beta$, when volume is insufficient, provided that the opening angle provides a good approximation to quantify the shape of the two fused bridges~\cite{Sembrepon16, Melnikov15}.
+When de-coalsecence occurs even just on one liquid bridge pair, then the liquid film continuity in the PSZ is disrupted.
+This is true for liquid bodies at $z_{sup}$, where they are more exposed to the atmosphere.

-For a certain height $h$, the difference in pressure along the interfaces of the menisci in the percolating and evaporating fronts of the liquid film region is in equilibrium with the hydrostatic pressure~\cite{Princen69, deGennes10}.
-Liquid flow upward towards the tube top is driven by a competition between capillary, viscous, and gravity forces.
-The Bond number, $B_o = \frac{\rho g R^{2}}{\sigma}$, where $R$ is the bead radius and $\sigma$ is the surface tension of water, gives $B_o \sim 10^{-3}$.
-Thus, capillary forces dominate over gravity.
-The capillary number is defined as, $C_a = \frac{\eta \nu}{\sigma}$, where $\eta$ is the dynamic viscosity and $\nu$ is the characteristic liquid velocity determined experimentally from the curves of $h = f(t)$.
-We calculate $C_a \sim 10^{-9}$.
-Thus, capillary forces dominate over viscous forces.
-Thus, for this particular simplified set-up of a granular column of beads inside a circular tube, viscous effects are ignored.
-In addition, surface tension gradients are also neglected because temperature inside the controlled environment chamber is constant.
+\textbf{Height of liquid film region (PSZ).} Liquid flow upward towards the top of the tube due to evaporation is driven by a competition between capillary, viscous, and gravity forces.
+The Bond number, $B_o = \frac{\rho g R^{2}}{\sigma \text{cos}(\theta)}$, where $R$ is the bead radius, $\sigma$ is the surface tension of water, and $\theta$ is the contact angle, gives $B_o \sim 10^{-3}$.
+When capillary forces are greater than gravity, the PSZ is formed.
+In the opposite case, there is no PSZ but rather a flat front between fully wet and dry zones~\cite{Prat02, Prat07}.